blog1729/blog1729.github.io.OLD/_posts/2015-03-12-matrix-chain-multiplication-algorithm.md

 $$</div>

 Then $m[1,n]$ gives the cost of the optimal solutions to sub-problems.
 In order to trace the solution, we use another array $s[i,j]$ where $s[i,j]$ contains that value of $k$ for which the cost was minimum.
 Now, dynamic programming can be applied in a bottom-up fashion.

+## Notes

+* A full parenthesization of an $n$-element expression has exactly $n-1$ pairs of parenthesis.
+This can be easily proved by using recursion.